Is Your Bulldog At Risk? 8 Common English Bulldog Health Issues You Shouldn’t Ignore

 - Itchy ears

-- Swollen face and paws
+- Swollen face or paws

 Consider An At-Home Dog Allergy Test